reefland/host-check/README.md

 * `expect` - this does the text parsing of SSH prompts and enters the provided passphrase.
 * `nc` - is used to detect if remote SSH ports are opened.
 * `curl` - used to send webhook notifications.
+* `strings` - used to filter non-printable characters when `--debug` mode is enabled

 ---